illwieckz/dpm-query/README.md

 Copyright
 ---------

-This tool and service are distributed under the highly permissive and laconic [ISC License](COPYING.md).
+These tool and service are distributed under the highly permissive and laconic [ISC License](COPYING.md).